-- 1. The crew member who sees the animals first shall communicate it to the others.
-The SS on the opposite side from where the animals were detected shall fill out the number, date, hour, event (F) lat and lon. - 2.
-The aircraft keeps the course until animals are abeam.
+1. The crew member who sees the animals first shall communicate it to the others.
+The SS on the opposite side from where the animals were detected shall fill out the number, date, hour, event (F) lat and lon.

+2. The aircraft keeps the course until animals are abeam.
 In that precise moment the SS on the side of the sighting shall take the declination angle.
-The other SS shall once again fill out the hour, event (A), lat, lon, angle, observer, cue, and species.
-If the school has been detected by the PS, SS shall fill out school size and weight values estimated by PS.
+The other SS shall once again fill out the hour, event (A), lat, lon, angle, observer, cue, and species, and fill with "Y" in column "Abeam

+3. It is mandatory in all BFT sightings to leave the transect to obtain a better estimate of the school weight and size, when the pilot gives the signal to leave, the SS shall note time, event (LE), lat and lon.

+4. When starting the circles, the pilot shall notify the SS who will note again, time, event (C), lat and lon.
+This position shall correspond to the limit of the circle so the position of the sighting shall be calculated after the survey with GIS tools.
+Circles must always be clockwise; therefore, the PS has the best view of the school. ".
+It is MANDATORY always to record both estimates by the PS and the SS independently.
 In the case where the school has been detected by another crew member, SS shall note both separate estimates (from the pilot or the other SS plus the PS).
-The SS on the same side is in charge of taking photos when possible. - 3.
-If it is considered that it is necessary to leave the transect to obtain a better estimate of the school weight and size, when the pilot gives the signal to leave, the SS shall note time, event (LE), lat and lon. - 4.
-When arriving just over the school, the pilot shall notify the SS who will note again, time, event (C), lat and lon.
-This position shall correspond to the limit of the circle so the position of the sighting shall be calculated after the survey with GIS tools.
-Circles must always be clockwise; therefore the PS has the best view of the school.
-The PS shall look at the school for improved estimates and the SS on the same side can take better photos. - 5.
-After 1 or 3 circles (depending on the difficulty of the estimate), the aircraft shall return to the point where it left the transect.
-During this short period, the SS ensures that all data have been properly recorded. - 6.
-The pilot shall manoeuvre as shown in Figure 7 and shall notify the SS when that point is reached.
+The SS on the same side is in charge of taking photos when possible.

+The PS shall look at the school for improved estimates and the SS on the same side can take better photos.

+5. After 1 or 3 circles (depending on the difficulty of the estimate), the aircraft shall return to the point where it left the transect.
+During this short period, the SS ensures that all data have been properly recorded.

+6. The pilot shall manoeuvre as shown in Figure 7 and shall notify the SS when the aircraft returns to the transect is reached.
 SS shall note hour, event (RE), lat and lon.

+&lt;sup>1 See point 7.3 for exceptions.